baloian/robinhood-fifo/README.md

 INPUTS=<input files absolute path>
 OUTPUTS=<output absolute path>
 ```
+Download all the Alpaca YYYYMMDD.json files from your account documents and place them in the `INPUT` folder.
+Please do not edit
+the files or their contents.
+Otherwise, the result will be incorrect.

 ## Usage
 Create an `inputs` directory in the root directory and upload all the `<YYYYMMDD>.json` files without any modifications.